DaVinceDev/chrono/journal/new_name.md

 ## The future of Chrono(now Kosmo)

 As I finish the version 0 of the compiler and stabilize the syntax I will be renaming, refactoring and rebranding chrono to kosmo.

+## And I changed again!

+Atom for now is ok Ig.